-If your company has additionally agreed to and signed the licence extension letter regarding the British Library and its document supply services, any Authorised Person may receive an unencrypted copyright fee paid article from their collections from UK repertoire for use under the terms of this agreement.
+If your company has additionally agreed to and signed the licence extension letter regarding the British Library and its document-supply services, any Authorised Person may receive an unencrypted copyright fee paid article from their collections from UK repertoire for use under the terms of this agreement.
 If you require further information on this please contact Andrew Greenan at andrew.greenan@cla.co.uk

-7 Sending Material Outside the Company
+Sending Material Outside the Company

 You may send material outside the company only in the following circumstances, provided that each item sent or made available outside is marked with a copyright notice (either on the document itself, or attached by way of a cover sheet) stating clearly the terms under which the copy was produced.
-Any material being sent overseas is restricted to UK, Swiss, Canadian (excluding Quebec) and US repertoire only, with the exception of 7.1 and 7.3 which are further restricted to UK only repertoire.
+Any material being sent overseas is restricted to UK repertoire only.